U.S. Department of State Seal

 • Taxi and “tuk-tuk” drivers may attempt to charge excessive fares or refuse passengers.
 You should either request the driver use the meter or agree on the fare beforehand.

-• At the airport use only public transportation from the airport’s official pick-up area, cars from the limousine counters, or a car from your hotel.
+• At the airport use only public transportation from the airport’s official pick-up area, cars from the limousine counters, rail links (where applicable), or a car from your hotel.

-• Rental scams do occur in Thailand.
+• Rental scams occur in Thailand.
 Many rental motorbike, jet ski, and car companies will hold your passport until you pay for real or fictitious damages.
-We advise against using your passport as collateral.
+Do not use your passport as collateral.

 • Exorbitant bar tab scams occur in Thailand.
 Some bars and entertainment venues will charge exorbitant prices for drinks or unadvertised cover charges and threaten violence if you don’t pay.